railtoolkit/railway-layer-model/DSR_cycles/3/insights.md

 # network layer

-  * tracks - can have multiple track sections or train berths
+  * tracks - can have multiple track segments or train berths
   * junctions definied as either the american Interlocking limit by NORAC:
     "Interlocking limit: The tracks between the opposing home signals of an interlocking. - Home Signal: A fixed signal governing entrance to an interlocking or controlled point." or by Vakhtel:2002 "Gesamtfahrstraßenknoten"